zozobalogh0817/zocs/home.md

 # Pages
 Pages can be different types with different settings

-You can define these settings with a simple Markdown table at the top of your file

-Like the following

----
-layout: page
-title: My Page
-options: { toc: true, menuItem: true, archived: false }
----

 ## Page extensions
 Pages can be file type `.md` or `.html`